Breadcrumb

 Test Overview

 A sample of urine is added to a substance that promotes the growth of germs.
 If no germs grow, the culture is negative.
 If germs grow, the culture is positive.
 The type of germ may be identified using a microscope or chemical tests.
-Sometimes other tests are done to find the right medicine for treating the infection.
-This is called sensitivity testing.

 UTIs are more common in women and girls than in men.
 This may be partly because the female urethra is shorter and closer to the anus.
 This allows bacteria from the intestines to come into contact more easily with the urethra.
-Men also have an antibacterial substance in their prostate gland that reduces their risk.
+Men also have an antibacterial substance in their prostate gland that lowers their risk.

 Why It Is Done